 Our Mentorship Program connects volunteers to local refugees for friendship and community.
 Individuals may assist with various needs, provide teaching opportunities, share meals, or celebrate holidays together.
 Training is provided to equip and empower teams to engage across cultural barriers.
 We ask volunteers to commit to 12 months under Juniper Refuge, and strive to build a lasting friendship.

 English classes are held Tuesdays 9:30 to 11:30am following the public school calendar, offering childcare, citizenship preparation, and local excursions.

 English partners meet in home for conversational English and citizenship preparation.

-Summer Gatherings bring small groups of Americans and refugees together for cultural immersion, authentic meals prepared by refugees, and meaningful conversation.
+Juniper Gatherings are in-home meals that bring Americans and refugees together for an intercultural experience, authentic dishes, and meaningful conversation.

 Volunteer, Employment Details & FAQs